 (3) These types of updates could conflict with the statements a personal injury lawyer presents to the court and hurt your case.

 (4) Increase your privacy settings so that individuals you do not know cannot access your personal information.

-(5) Perform a Google search of your name to see what insurance companies would see if they did the same.
-Try to make any listings that you do not want others to see private or remove them altogether.
+(5) Perform a Google search of your name to see what insurance companies would know if they did the same.
+Make any listings you do not want others to see private, or remove them altogether.

-In general, if you have a phone, you certainly have one or more of the social media apps on your phone.
-It is important to understand how your posts and everyday life events on social media can affect your legal rights.
-At Houston Injury Lawyers, we believe in strict management of your cases which involves reading all emails before they are sent to insurance companies, reviewing text messages, pulling clients off social media sites so no material can be used against them.
-The client’s entire case gets prepared swiftly and effectively to obtain finality.
-This approach ensures nothing is left to chance.
+In general, if you have a phone, you certainly have one or more social media apps on your phone.
+Understanding how your posts and everyday life events on social media can affect your legal rights is essential.
+At Houston Injury Lawyers, we believe in strict management of your cases which involves reading all emails before they are sent to insurance companies.